 If you have fewer stitches per inch than the pattern states, your stitches are too big.
 Make another gauge swatch using the next smaller needle.

 If your gauge swatch is more than a stitch or two per inch off, it may be that the yarn you've chosen is not a good match for the pattern.
 Not every yarn can be used for every pattern, so you might need to look for a different pattern that will suit your yarn better.
-Or check out these tips for changing your gauge.

 The length measurement is not as critical as the number of stitches per inch on most projects because you can always adjust that by knitting more or fewer rows to suit your needs.
 It is the number of stitches per inch that plays a key role in sizing unless you are knitting a project from side to side.